DEGREE REQUIREMENTS

 A total of at least 33 credit hours in MATH (e.g., 11 three-hour courses) at the 300 level or above is required.
 Students may choose electives to reach this number and at most 3 credit hours from MATH courses numbered 490 to 499

-Disclaimer: Official requirements for the BS in Mathematics will be posted in the next edition of the General Announcements on the Registrar's website.
-Please note that these will be the definitive version.
+Disclaimer: Official requirements for the BS in Mathematics are posted in the General Announcements on the Registrar's website (available here).
+Please note that these are the definitive version.

 Tel (713) 348-4829